Thermal Interface Materials

 Types of Thermal Interface Materials

-KRA-Fab offers a variety of options through Parker Chromerics.
-Each one is designed to meet specific manufacturing needs.
+We offer a variety of options through Parker Chromerics designed to meet specific manufacturing needs.
 Each type has its own features adapted for different use cases.

 Gap Filler Pads